ivy00johns/pwnagotchi-tools/README.md

 ██║     ╚███╔███╔╝██║ ╚████║███████║╚██████╗██║  ██║██║██║        ██║   ██║╚██████╔╝██║ ╚████║
 ╚═╝      ╚══╝╚══╝ ╚═╝  ╚═══╝╚══════╝ ╚═════╝╚═╝  ╚═╝╚═╝╚═╝        ╚═╝   ╚═╝ ╚═════╝ ╚═╝  ╚═══╝
 ```

+# DISCLAIMER
+## This project is for WiFi security education purposes ONLY!
+## Hacking WiFi networks that you DO NOT OWN IS ILLEGAL!

 ----